bneil/bneil.github.io/content/resume.md

 <img class="thumbnail" src="/images/wild-report.jpg" width="320" align="left" /><p/>

-Over a decade of experience in developing cutting-edge technological solutions, bridging the gap between business objectives and technical excellence.
-A technical leader with a proven track record of architecting scalable, resilient, and high-performance systems that drive innovation and propel growth.
+I've been building software since 2006, across gaming, ad tech, fintech, and now AI startups.
+That time has split between being deep in a codebase and running engineering teams as CTO, so I can go from a code review to a board conversation without much friction.

-With a deep passion for continuous learning and an unwavering commitment to staying ahead of the curve, I thrive in dynamic environments where challenges are met with creative problem-solving and technical innovation.
+The throughline has been taking systems that are complicated and messy and making them easier to operate.
+Sometimes that's architecture.
+Sometimes it's just deleting code nobody understood.

-But most importantly im able <br/>
+But most importantly I'm able <br/>

 🚀👩‍💻🔥 to use 💻⚡️🌟 emojis 🏆⌨️💪 for great good! 🥳🎉